Updated: Dec 17, 2021

-Joshua tree National Park is a magical desert oasis.
-A place for all kinds of people, from hippies high on mushrooms to families doing a grand tour of all the national parks of the southwest.
-It's no wonder I wanted to see it again after almost 14 years of absence, and it did not disappoint.
-While I would've rather gone in summer where the wildlife is pleanty and many plants are in bloom, I still had an amazing (if not extremely cold) adventure in the fall.
-Today, I'd like to give you some key points on camping and hiking in Joshua Tree National Park in November.
+Joshua Tree National Park is a magical desert oasis.
+A place for all kinds of people, from hippies high on good vibes to families doing a grand tour of all the national parks of the southwest.
+It's no wonder I wanted to see it again after almost 14 years since the last time I visited, and it did not disappoint.

-I knew I wanted to camp, but getting reservations at national parks is near impossible unless you know where you want to go 6 months in advance.
+I knew I wanted to camp inside Joshua Tree, but getting reservations at national parks is near impossible unless you know where you want to go 6 months in advance.
 Luckily, we (meaning my partner and dog) were able to snag one perfect weekday camping spot at Jumbo Rocks Campground.
 This campground was a fantastic stay, at least for someone who is used to primitive camping.
 They have multiple pit toilets, but no showers or potable water so please bring extra water for you and everyone in your party!
-You are also allowed to have dogs and campfires, so that was a nice bonus.
+You are also allowed to have dogs and campfires at this campground, so that was a nice bonus.

-With the freezing cold nights the wildlife viewing is not as spectacular as it would be in the summer, but I think it was still worth it.
-In the mornings you hear the songbirds begin to sing as they start to fly in to camp and the quail begin to scuttle around.
-Throughout the day you can see different geckos and lizards, but I didn't personally see much else.
+With the cold nights in Joshua Tree, the wildlife viewing is not as spectacular as it would be in the summer, but that doesn't mean there isn't anything to see.
+In the mornings you hear the songbirds begin to sing as they start to fly into camp and the quail begin to scuttle around.
+Throughout the day you can see different geckos and lizards, but I didn't personally see much else besides the beautiful cacti.

 Until next time,